inspec/inspec/docs-chef-io/content/inspec/migration.md

 ## Which Serverspec resources are available in InSpec?

-The following resources are available in InSpec:
+The following resources are available in Chef InSpec:

 |                                         Serverspec                                         |                                        Chef InSpec                                        |
 |:------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------:|